Missing Data Imputation using Optimal Transport: Experimental Results

 \textbf{Large-scale experimental setup.} We evaluate each method on 23 datasets from the UCI machine learning repository\footnote{\url{https://archive.ics.uci.edu/ml/index.php}} (see \Cref{tab:datasets}) with varying proportions of missing data and different missing data mechanisms.
-These datasets only contain continuous features and prior to running the experiments, the data is whitened (i.e. centered and scaled to variable-wise unit variance).
+These datasets only contain quantitative features.
+Prior to running the experiments, the data is whitened (i.e. centered and scaled to variable-wise unit variance).
 For each dataset, all methods are evaluated on 30 different draws of missing values masks.
 For all Sinkhorn-based imputation methods, the regularization parameter $\epsilon$ is set to $5\%$ of the median distance between initialization values with no further dataset-dependent tuning.
 If the dataset has more than 256 points, the batch size is fixed to 128, otherwise to $2^{\lfloor\frac{n}{2}\rfloor}$ where $n$ is the size of the dataset.
 The noise parameter $\eta$ in \Cref{alg:sinkhorn_imp} is fixed to $0.1$.
-For Sinkhorn round robin models (\textbf{Linear RR} and \textbf{MLP RR}), the maximum number of cycles is 10, 10 pairs of batches are sampled per gradient update, and an $\ell^2$-weight regularization of magnitude $10^{-5}$ is applied during training.
-For all 3 sinkhorn-based methods, we use gradient methods with adaptive step size as per \cref{alg:sinkhorn_imp,alg:rr_sinkhorn}, with an initial step size fixed to $10^{-2}$.
+For Sinkhorn round-robin models (\textbf{Linear RR} and \textbf{MLP RR}), the maximum number of cycles is 10, 10 pairs of batches are sampled per gradient update, and an $\ell^2$-weight regularization of magnitude $10^{-5}$ is applied during training.
+For all 3 Sinkhorn-based methods, we use gradient methods with adaptive step sizes as per \cref{alg:sinkhorn_imp,alg:rr_sinkhorn}, with an initial step size fixed to $10^{-2}$.
 For \textbf{softimpute}, the hyperparameter is selected at each run through cross-validation on a small grid.
 This CV is performed by sampling additional missing values.
-GPUs are used for Sinkhorn methods. \footnote{Our code is available at \url{https://github.com/BorisMuzellec/MissingDataOT}}
+For DL-based methods, the implementations provided in open-access by the authors were used\footnote{\url{https://github.com/pamattei/miwae}}\footnote{\url{https://github.com/jsyoon0823/GAIN}}\footnote{\url{https://github.com/tigvarts/vaeac}}, with the hyperparameter settings recommended in the corresponding papers.
+In particular, for \textbf{GAIN} the $\alpha$ parameter is selected using cross-validation.
+GPUs are used for Sinkhorn and deep learning methods.
+The code to reproduce the experiments is available at \url{https://github.com/BorisMuzellec/MissingDataOT}.